sdvickers98/picoCTF-2019-Walkthrough/general_skills/#13 - whats-the-difference.md

 1766742 175 }     13 ^K
 ```

-You can see the flag in there, and we can get it from this output if we want, but there's a better way to do this.
+You can see the flag in there, and we can get it manually from this output if we want, but there's a better way to do this.

 I'll use this as an opportunity to introduce the `awk` command, which can manipulate text using by looking for certain patterns.
 It's commonly used to search
 and manipulate text outputs that are presented in columns.